eduardolucioac/private_tux/README.md

 ... choose the default value by pressing "Enter".

-For the period considered for possible attacks...
+For the period for possible attacks...

 ```
 [...]